d-wasserman/Complete_Street_Rule/README.md

 	-Dead end exception, dead ends, treated like they have a connection (for singular cross sections).

-	- Modal Preference replaced LTS to provide more clarity of what the metrics represent across modes.
+	-Modal Preference replaced LTS to provide more clarity of what the metrics represent across modes.

 	-Fixed striping bug in right most lane that occurred as a result of floating point arithmetic/rounding error (a micro-lane is being created).